kalvn/Shaarli-Material/README.md

 The instructions are the same than for Shaarli 0.5.0 except that you need to paste the line in a file called `options.php` which you put in the `data` folder.
 Don't forget to add `<?php` at the beginning of the file.

-## Additional configuration
+## Customization
-You can configure a few things using the `data/config.php` file (or the `data/options.php` if you use an version older than 0.5.0) of your Shaarli installation.
+You can customize a few things using the `data/config.php` file (or the `data/options.php` if you use an version older than 0.5.0) of your Shaarli installation.
 If the file doesn't exist, just create it.

 Here is an example of what you can configure.